grubbyplaya/Sonic-2-CE/README.md

 # To Do

-Port VDP instuctions and registers to the TI-84+ CE
+Port VDP routines to the TI-84+ CE (sprite and palette routines are done)

+Make an equates file for all of the labels in the appvars folder (~20% done)

-(NOT NEEDED) Expand the original game's 256x224 resolution into the 84+ CE's 320x240 resolution
+(NOT NEEDED) Expand the original game's 256x192 resolution into the 84+ CE's 320x240 resolution